hsghori/CS-Notes/parallel_programming_notes.md

 	- SSDs
 		- 10x slower, 100x bigger, 20x cheaper than memory
 	- disk dirves
-		- 10 x slower, 5x bigger, 5x cheaper than RAM
+		- 10x slower, 5x bigger, 5x cheaper than RAM
 - Caching concepts
-	- Cache line - fundamental unit of cachine (line size is a power of 2)
+	- Cache line - fundamental unit of cache (line size is a power of 2)
 	- Inclusive / exclusive:
 		- Strictly inclusive - all data in L1 must be in L2
 		- Exclusive - data in L1 cannot be in L2